asavinov/bistro/README.md

 At its core, Bistro relies on a novel *column-oriented* logical data model which describes data processing as a DAG of *column operations*.
 Computations in Bistro are performed by *evaluating* all column definitions each of which describing how this column output values are expressed in terms of other columns.
 In this sense, it is opposed to most other models and frameworks which are based on table (set) operations for data processing.

-Bistro provides three column definition (operation) types: calculate columns, link columns and accumulate columns.
+Bistro provides three column definition (operation) types: *calculate* columns, *link* columns and *accumulate* columns.
 This novel *calculate-link-accumulate* (CLA) data processing paradigm is an alternative to conventional SQL-like languages, map-reduce and other set-oriented approaches.
 In set-oriented approaches, data is being processed by producing new sets (tables, collections, lists etc.) from the data stored in other sets by applying various set operations like join, group-by, map or reduce.
-In CLA, data is being processed by producing new columns from existing columns by applying three main operations: calculate, link and accumulate.
-The calculate operation roughly corresponds to the map and SQL select operations, link roughly corresponds to the join operation, and accumulate is a column-oriented analogue of group-by and reduce.
+In CLA, data is being processed by producing new columns from existing columns by applying three main operations:
+* calculate - roughly corresponds to the map and SQL select operations
+* link - roughly corresponds to the join operation
+* accumulate - a column-oriented analogue of group-by and reduce

 Essentially, the use of column definitions makes CLA similar to conventional spreadsheets, which are known to be rather intuitive and easy to use for data processing with the difference that column definitions are used instead of cell formulas.

 ## Formal basis: Concept-Oriented Model